Conservation Safaris: Endangered Animals in Africa and What You Can Do to Help

 Donate & Adopt

-The following organizations offer the option to donate and /or adopt an animal to help their conservation efforts.
+Many organizations also offer the option to donate and /or adopt one or more animals to help their conservation efforts.
+Some of the most well-known are:

 - IUCN : International Union for Conservation of Nature